-EbEn Acoustic Lab Manufacturer of hand crafted loudspeakers for home audio and theatre usage based in San Francisco, USA.
-Also unusually enough offered speaker systems for musicians that were technically more similar to high end hi-fi models than the usual PA stuff.
 All contact with this company was lost in early 2002.
-Not to be confused with Danish high end loudspeaker manufacturer Raidho that trades under the EbEn name.
+Not to be confused with Danish high end loudspeaker manufacturer Raidho Acoustics ApS that traded under the EbEn name.

 Electra Co.
 USA based manufacturer of arcade machines, did in the 1930's manufacture coin operated radio-gramophones that where a kind of precursor to the jukebox.
 Started out in the 1890's and was operation into the early 1940's at the least.